There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 Take an afternoon trip back to 1856!

 Skibladner sails between the towns of Eidsvoll, Gjøvik, Hamar and Lillehammer.
-Skibladner operates scheduled services from 23 June to 16 August, departing from Lillehammer on Tuesdays, Wednesdays,Thursdays and Saturdays.
+Skibladner operates scheduled services from 20 June to 13 August, departing from Lillehammer on Wednesdays and Saturdays.
 15:00.
 An afternoon trip with Skibladner from Lillehammer to Moelv takes approx. 1.5 hours where you can take a train back to Lillehammer, or you can take the train to one of the departures to sail into Lillehammer.
 If you want a longer trip you can take the wheelbarrow to Hamar, a trip that takes less than 4 hours.
 There will be transportation available to and from Lillehammer city centre and Vingnes where Skibladner docks.
-Check timetables and prices here.
+Check timetables and prices here

 The story of DS Skibladner

 DS Skibladner, or "Mjøsas Hvite Svane", as it is also called, is the world's oldest operative wheelbarrow in regular traffic, and was built in the period 1854-1856.
-From 1856 the ship has always been on a route between Eidsvoll and Lillehammer.
 The ship was built for passenger and freight traffic on Norway's largest lake Mjøsa.
 Skibladner is now primarily a tourist ship.
 Skibladner enables the traveler, in full moon, to experience the moorland as it should be seen - from the sea side.
 Skibladner is a national and international cultural history memory and one of Norway's leading sights.

 Salmon and strawberries